intmus/inttheory19-20/_04-intro-rhythm/b2-compoundmeter.md

 ## Class discussion

-What characteristic do all compound meters share?

--Compound meters have beats that are divided into three equal parts
+**What is a compound meter?**
+- Beats divided into 3

+**Duple triple, and quadruple all mean the same thing they do in simple meters.
+As for examples:**
+- Duple: 6/8, 6/4, 6/2

-Describe top and bottom numbers of time signatures
+**What do the top and bottom numbers of compound time signatures mean?**

--Top number shows the number of divisions in a measure

--Bottom number shows the rhythmic value of divisions

-What does duple, triple, quadruple, etc. describe?

--It shows how many beats are in a measure

-Beaming

--It shows the beat

-Be careful with blanket statements and giving beginners too much information

-Perception

--Tempo can affect how you hear meter

--Simple triple can sound like compound single at a faster tempo
+- Top = if you divide by 3, that's how many beats there are?
+(Yes, but this doesn't tell us what the numbers mean)
+- *Top = how many of the note in the bottom there are, bottom = the note value of the division*

+WIP/MORE TO COME!

 # Further reading